-For example, many financial institutions offer breaks on rates and fees that can end up saving active duty military personnel, veterans, and their families hundreds, if not thousands, of dollars.
+Many financial institutions offer breaks on rates and fees for active duty military personnel, veterans, and their families.
+If you seek out the top military loans for your credit type you could save hundreds, if not thousands, of dollars.

 The best military loans of 2018

-If you’re searching for a financial institution that offers such deals, we can help.
-We’ve put together a list of lenders that offer all types of loans with special perks for people in the military community.
+We’ve put together a list of the best lenders offering loans with special perks for the military community.

-To give you an idea of what interest rates you can expect, here’s a table that shows typical rates for each loan type:
+To give you an idea of what interest rates you can expect, here’s are some typical rates for each loan type:

 Best mortgage loans for the military

-USAA is one of the best financial institutions out there for military members, offering a suite of financial services from banking to insurance to loans.
+USAA offers a suite of financial services: from banking to insurance to loans.

 The lender offers both conventional and VA loans.
 With a conventional loan, you need at least a 5% down payment and a 620 credit score.
-But with a VA loan, there’s no down payment required, and you don’t need to meet any credit score requirements.
+But with a VA loan, no down payment is required, and you don’t need to meet any credit requirements.

-On the flip side, the VA loan doesn’t require private mortgage insurance, whereas a conventional loan does unless you have a down payment of 20% or more.
+The VA loan also doesn’t require private mortgage insurance.
+Conventional loans, on the other hand, require insurance unless you make a down payment of 20% or more.

 Veterans United Home Loans is the largest VA loan provider in the United States.
-The same terms apply as with a VA loan from USAA, but interest rates may be different, so it’s wise to still compare both lenders.
-In addition to offering VA loans for new purchases, Veterans United also offer home refinance loans.
+The same terms apply as with a VA loan from USAA, but interest rates may differ, so it’s wise to still compare both lenders.
+In addition to offering VA loans for new purchases, Veterans United also offers home refinance loans.

 Navy Federal Credit Union (NFCU) offers not only low interest rates but also 100% financing and super-long repayment terms.
-You can finance your new car for anywhere between 36 and 96 months — that’s up to eight years.
+You can pay for your new car for 36 to 96 months — that’s up to eight years.
 Exact rates, terms, and conditions will depend on your credit and financial profiles.

 In addition to offering great terms, NFCU also offers an Auto Buying Program.
-The program not only helps you find a low-priced vehicle, but it also offers savings that aren’t available to the general public.
+The program helps you find a low-priced vehicle and offers savings that aren’t available to the general public.
 All you need to do is enter your zip code and start searching based on your preferences.

 The program includes participating dealerships nationwide, and it makes it easy to find dealerships nearest to you.
 If you want to buy a car while deployed, the Overseas Auto Buying program can help you find and deliver a car stateside or wherever you’re stationed.

-As we’ve already mentioned, USAA is one of the best overall financial institutions for military members and their families.
+As we’ve stated, USAA is among the best overall financial institutions for military members and their families.

-You can get an auto loan through USAA for new cars, used cars, and for refinancing existing loans.
-The lowest loan rates are available for new cars which, are typically the current year and previous year model.
-If you have your eye on a used car, you’ll typically receive better rates if you finance at least $15,000.
+You can get an auto loan through USAA for new cars, used cars, and to refinance existing auto loans.
+The lowest loan rates are available for new cars — typically the current year and previous year model.
+If you have your eye on a used car, you’ll receive better rates if you finance at least $15,000.

 USAA’s loan terms range from 12 to 84 months, depending on your needs.
 USAA’s interest rates aren’t quite as low as NFCU’s, but the lender does offer a 0.50% rate discount if you go through the USAA Car Buying Service.
 You’ll also get other savings through the program.
 In fact, USAA estimates that the average member saves $3,554 off MSRP when using the service.